PrimoUomo89/event-assist-overview/README.md

 instance.
 This keeps the operational posture to a single Postgres dependency — no Redis, no SQS, no separate queue service to provision, monitor, or back up.
 The trade-off is that the job queue shares the database's I/O budget and cannot be scaled independently from the primary store.
+The primary purpos of pg-boss at this point is small llm calls to verify documents during search.
+The consumption of resources will be negligible initially, but this may change with scaling.